Ponharshita-P/nmndbhsbd/README.md

 - You can either paste the email in the text area
 - You can either paste the email into the text area, or upload the downloaded email in .txt format.
 - Click "Send Email" button to send the email.

+### 4. My Data
+- Select the subtask:
+  - Prospect and Company Reports
+  - Sent Email

+### 4.1.
+Viewing Stored Prospect Reports
+- Use the search bar to enter a prospect name or company name manually.
+- After entering the search query, press Enter to display the relevant research report.
+- The detailed report will include key information on the prospect and their company, gathered during the research phase.
+- You can download the research report in .txt format for offline access.

+### 4.2.
+Viewing Sent Mails
+- Use the search bar to find specific sent emails by entering any of the following:
+  - Recipient's email address
+  - Content of the email
+  - Date sent
+- Press Enter to view the list of matching emails.

 #### Note:
 Replace placeholders like <directory-of-extracted-files> with the actual directory name.
 This plain text format provides clear, step-by-step instructions for setting up and running your system.